gtema/openstack/doc/src/osc.md

   Possible values: `true`, `false`

+* `--description <DESCRIPTION>` — A free form description of the server.
+Limited to 255 characters in length.
+Before microversion 2.19 this was set to the server name
+* `--flavor-ref <FLAVOR_REF>` — The flavor reference, as an ID (including a UUID) or full URL, for the flavor for your server instance
+* `--image-ref <IMAGE_REF>` — The UUID of the image to use for your server instance.
+This is not required in case of boot from volume.
+In all other cases it is required and must be a valid UUID otherwise API will return 400
 * `--key-name <KEY_NAME>` — A target cell name.
 Schedule the server in a host in the cell specified.
 It is available when `TargetCellFilter` is available on cloud side that is cell v1 environment
+* `--max-count <MAX_COUNT>`
+* `--metadata <key=value>` — Metadata key and value pairs.
+The maximum size of the metadata key and value is 255 bytes each
 * `--min-count <MIN_COUNT>`
-* `--max-count <MAX_COUNT>`
+* `--name <NAME>` — A target cell name.
+Schedule the server in a host in the cell specified.
+It is available when `TargetCellFilter` is available on cloud side that is cell v1 environment
+* `--networks <JSON>` — A list of `network` object.
+Required parameter when there are multiple networks defined for the tenant.
+When you do not specify the networks parameter, the server attaches to the only network created for the current tenant.
+Optionally, you can create one or more NICs on the server.
+To provision the server instance with a NIC for a network, specify the UUID of the network in the `uuid` attribute in a `networks` object.
+To provision the server instance with a NIC for an already existing port, specify the port-id in the `port` attribute in a `networks` object
+* `--os-dcf-disk-config <OS_DCF_DISK_CONFIG>` — Controls how the API partitions the disk when you create, rebuild, or resize servers.
+A server inherits the `OS-DCF:diskConfig` value from the image from which it was created, and an image inherits the `OS-DCF:diskConfig` value from the server from which it was created.
+To override the inherited setting, you can include this attribute in the request body of a server create, rebuild, or resize request.
+If the `OS-DCF:diskConfig` value for an image is `MANUAL`, you cannot create a server from that image and set its `OS-DCF:diskConfig` value to `AUTO`.
+A valid value is:

+  Possible values: `auto`, `manual`

+* `--personality <JSON>` — The file path and contents, text only, to inject into the server at launch.
+The maximum size of the file path data is 255 bytes.
+The maximum limit is the number of allowed bytes in the decoded, rather than encoded, data
 * `--return-reservation-id <RETURN_RESERVATION_ID>` — Indicates whether a config drive enables metadata injection.
 The config_drive setting provides information about a drive that the instance can mount at boot time.
 The instance reads files from the drive to get information that is normally available through the metadata service.
 This metadata is different from the user data.
 Not all cloud providers enable the `config_drive`.
 Read more in the [OpenStack End User Guide](https://docs.openstack.org/nova/latest/user/config-drive.html)

   Possible values: `true`, `false`

 * `--security-groups <SECURITY_GROUPS>` — One or more security groups.
 Specify the name of the security group in the `name` attribute.
 If you omit this attribute, the API creates the server in the `default` security group.
 Requested security groups are not applied to pre-existing ports
 * `--user-data <USER_DATA>` — Configuration information or scripts to use upon launch.
 Must be Base64 encoded.
 Restricted to 65535 bytes
-* `--description <DESCRIPTION>` — A free form description of the server.
-Limited to 255 characters in length.
-Before microversion 2.19 this was set to the server name
-* `--group <GROUP>` — The server group UUID.
-Schedule the server according to a policy of the server group (`anti-affinity`, `affinity`, `soft-anti-affinity` or `soft-affinity`).
-It is available when `ServerGroupAffinityFilter`, `ServerGroupAntiAffinityFilter`, `ServerGroupSoftAntiAffinityWeigher`, `ServerGroupSoftAffinityWeigher` are available on cloud side
-* `--different-host <DIFFERENT_HOST>` — A list of server UUIDs or a server UUID.
-Schedule the server on a different host from a set of servers.
-It is available when `DifferentHostFilter` is available on cloud side
-* `--same-host <SAME_HOST>` — A list of server UUIDs or a server UUID.
-Schedule the server on the same host as another server in a set of servers.
-It is available when `SameHostFilter` is available on cloud side
-* `--query <JSON>` — Schedule the server by using a custom filter in JSON format.
-For example:
-* `--target-cell <TARGET_CELL>` — A target cell name.
-Schedule the server in a host in the cell specified.
-It is available when `TargetCellFilter` is available on cloud side that is cell v1 environment
-* `--different-cell <DIFFERENT_CELL>` — A list of cell routes or a cell route (string).
-Schedule the server in a cell that is not specified.
-It is available when `DifferentCellFilter` is available on cloud side that is cell v1 environment
-* `--build-near-host-ip <BUILD_NEAR_HOST_IP>` — Schedule the server on a host in the network specified with this parameter and a cidr (`os:scheduler_hints.cidr`).
-It is available when `SimpleCIDRAffinityFilter` is available on cloud side
-* `--cidr <CIDR>` — Schedule the server on a host in the network specified with an IP address (`os:scheduler_hints:build_near_host_ip`) and this parameter.
-If `os:scheduler_hints:build_near_host_ip` is specified and this parameter is omitted, `/24` is used.
-It is available when `SimpleCIDRAffinityFilter` is available on cloud side